 The Group uses cost-based measure of progress (or input method) for contracts because it best depicts the transfer of control to the customer which occurs as it incurs costs on contracts.
-Under the cost-based measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
+Under the cost-based measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to for the year ended March 31, 2025 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)

+(c) The Group's performance does not create an asset with alternative use to the Group and the Group has the total estimated costs at completion of the performance obligation.
 Revenues, including estimated profits, are recorded proportionally as costs are incurred.